 Tender vegan muffins filled with caramelized strawberries and topped with a crisp oat cinnamon streusel.
 These bakery-style muffins are easy to make and are one of those treats that are wholesome enough for breakfast but so delicious you’ll crave them for dessert!

-These vegan roasted strawberry and oat streusel muffins are:
+These vegan roasted strawberry muffins are:

 - easy to make